Philosophy: Who Needs It by Ayn Rand

 Ayn Rand opposed philosophies such as Collectivism and Statism, which she considered to include different forms of government that embrace Communism, Fascism, Socialism, Meritocracy, Democracy and the Welfare State.
 Her ideal form of government exists solely to uphold man's individual rights and protect him from physical violence with its only authority being the consent of the governed.
 It is therefore not the ruler, but the servant or agent of the citizens with no rights except the rights delegated to it by the citizens for a specific purpose.

-From her dedication to the universal truths of Aristotle, the moral justification of Capitalism (where man is free to exist for his own sake, neither sacrificing himself to others nor others to himself, as determined by Natural Law) and the recognition that every man is an end to himself (not a means to the ends of others), to the critical analysis (and philosophical detectivism) of flawed philosophies (mostly unknown) that have led to the situation we find ourselves in today.
+From her dedication to the universal truths of Aristotle, the moral justification of Capitalism (where man is free to exist for his own sake, neither sacrificing himself to others nor others to himself (as determined by Natural Law), and the recognition that every man is an end to himself (not a means to the ends of others), to the critical analysis (and philosophical detectivism) of flawed philosophies (mostly unknown to us) that have led to the situation we find ourselves in today.

 For all these reasons, Philosophy: Who Needs It, is a critical book that carries an important message as relevant today as it is was in 1982.